Health Indicator Report of Utah Population Characteristics: Poverty, Children Age 17 and Under

 - American Community Survey

-DefinitionPercentage of children (age 17 and under) living in households whose income is at or below the federal poverty threshold.
+DefinitionPercentage of children age 17 and younger living in households with income at or below the federal poverty threshold.

-NumeratorEstimated number of of children (age 17 and under) living in households whose income is at or below the federal poverty threshold as defined by the U.S. Census Bureau.
+NumeratorEstimated number of children age 17 and younger living in households with income at or below the federal poverty threshold as defined by the U.S. Census Bureau.

-DenominatorEstimated number of children (age 17 and under) in the population.
+DenominatorEstimated number age 17 and younger in Utah.